Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Introduction

+The character of the target properties is crucial for making an intelligent choice of which model to apply in a theoretical or computational investigation.
+Predicting specific material properties for a given chemical species often requires atom-scale modeling.
+A growing body of work aims at developing coarse-grained (CG) polymer models with lower resolution~\cite{muller2002coarse,baschnagel2000bridging,sun2005systematic,MultiscalePeterKremerSOftMatter2009,li2013challenges}, which are designed for specific polymer chemistries such as polyethylene~\cite{padding2002time,liu2013coarse,salerno2016resolving}, polyisoprene~\cite{faller2002modeling,faller2003properties,li2011primitive,maurel2015prediction}, polystyrene~\cite{harmandaris2006hierarchical,chen2007viscosity,fritz2011multiscale}, polyamide~\cite{karimi2008fast,eslami2011coarse}, polymethacrylate~\cite{chen2008comparison}, polydimethylsiloxane~\cite{maurel2015prediction}, bisphenol-A polycarbonate~\cite{tschop1998simulation,abrams2003combined,hess2006long}, polybutadiene~\cite{strauch2009coarse}, polyvinyl~\cite{milano2005mapping}, and polyisobutylene~\cite{maurel2015prediction}.
 Common to these approaches is the selected inclusion of specific chemical details in the coarse-grained models.
 They offer insights into which atomistic details of the chemical structure are relevant for particular non-universal polymer properties.
 The inclusion of molecular details is supposed to preserve a certain degree of transferability, i.e. models optimized to describe materials at one state point are expected to remain approximately valid at neighboring state points.~\cite{baschnagel2000bridging,carbone2008transferability,MultiscalePeterKremerSOftMatter2009} Similarly, careful coarse-graining is supposed to assure representability, i.e. the ability of a model to predict properties that it was not explicitly designed to reproduce.~\cite{johnson2007representability}

-In the present paper, we use a minimal route to include specificity into a generic polymer model, where non-trivial large scale properties {\em emerge} through the same mechanisms as in the experimental target materials.
-With universality assuring the strongest form of representability, we expect that by matching a very limited number of conformational properties~\cite{sukumaran2005identifying}, we can 1) design generic polymer models that match universal properties of real chemical polymers, and 2) map simulation results for such models to real units and hence make quantitative predictions for target polymer systems.